mydea/webSpeechFramework/README.md

 ==================
 I have developed the webSpeechFramework because I have explored the new and cutting edge Web Speech API for my bachelor thesis.

+This framework gives developers an easy way to add commands that should be parsed by the speech recognition.
+This means, that you can tie functions to voice commands.

 For more information on the Web Speech API, please visit: http://updates.html5rocks.com/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API

-This framework gives developers an easy way to add commands that should be parsed by the speech recognition.

 Usage
 ==================